guillainbisimwa/Climate-Literacy-Mapper/README.md

 Then, run the following command to create the development build on an iOS Simulator:

-`eas build --profile development-simulator --platform ios` `eas build --profile production-simulator --platform ios`
+`eas build --profile development-simulator --platform ios` `eas build --profile production --platform android`

 Installing build on the simulator
 `eas build:run -p ios`